asunanto/TGX/README.md

     16. Provide Wireframes for your App.

-    17. Describe the way tasks are allocated and tracked in your project. trello  https://trello.com/b/dRldFKvs
+    17. Describe the way tasks are allocated and tracked in your project.

+        Throughout this task we are using a combination of trello, discord and slack to track what each memeber of the team is working on.
+Trello is used to assign cards to teams members and track what features have been completed or in progress.
+We use discord and slack to communicate with eachother in regards to what parts of the projects we are working and to assist eachother if needed. trello  https://trello.com/b/dRldFKvs

     18. Discuss how Agile methodology is being implemented in your project.